Quick tips

 I’ve rounded up some useful tips, none of which are really important enough to warrant a post just by themselves.
 So without further ado…

-- If you’re running kdesvn-build, you can use the --refresh-build option to force the given modules to be built with a clean build directory.
+- If you’re running kdesvn-build, you can use the –refresh-build option to force the given modules to be built with a clean build directory.
 But what if you didn’t want to do that for all of the modules on the command line?
 What you can do instead is create a file called

-.refresh-mein the toplevel of the module’s build directory (e.g. build/kdelibs/.refresh-me).
+in the toplevel of the module’s build directory (e.g. build/kdelibs/.refresh-me).
 When kdesvn-build rebuilds the module, if it finds that file it will perform the build process as if –refresh-build had been passed.
 Since –refresh-build involves deleting the build directory this is a one-time-only event.
 Next time you build everything will work normally. - Konqueror deserves several posts on its unique gems just on its own.
 But one thing I’ll mention is the address bar.
 There are two different keystrokes that I know of to quickly select the address bar:

-will select the address in the address bar, handy if you just need to make a quick change to go to a different address.CtrlAlt - OCtrl - Lon the other hand, will delete the text in the address bar first.
-I think this is a holdover from earlier days to be honest though, as since the URL is selected by default I can’t think of anything thatCtrl - Lcan do that is easier than using.
-Update 2:One of the commenters pointed out that the selection buffer gets overwritten using Alt – O but is maintained with Ctrl – L. (i.e., when you middle-mouse-click to paste).CtrlAlt - O - Do you use QDataStream?
+. _Update 2:_One of the commenters pointed out that the selection buffer gets overwritten using Alt – O but is maintained with Ctrl – L. (i.e., when you middle-mouse-click to paste). - Do you use QDataStream?
 If so then it is imperative that you set the version of the stream.
 What I mean by this is that sometimes the binary representation changes depending on what version of Qt you are using.
 So a stream saved by a older version of Qt may be unable to be read using a newer version of Qt with the default version settings.
 QDataStream is backwards compatible; you just need to know what version to set the stream to.
 The process is described in the API documentation.
 Basically you need to set a specific version before writing and before reading.
 Some types (such as the integer types) are guaranteed not to change their representation, which you can use for versioning.

 - If you are a Qt programmer, then Thiago’s description of QString behavior is required reading.